- Home

 If you love Mexican food – particularly gooey quesadillas – this next recipe should be right up your street.
 While traditional quesadillas are usually packed with cheese and an array of veggies and/or beans, breakfast-inspired quesadillas also contain scrambled eggs for that morning protein hit.

 Quesadillas are famously adaptable, so you can swap ingredients as you see fit.
-If you want to add meat, why not add some bacon or sausages?
+If you’d like to add meat, why not try bacon or sausages?
 To keep things plant-based, throw in some pinto beans, veggie sausages, or extra veg like spinach, tomatoes, or mushrooms.
-You can even swap out the scrambled egg for scrambled tofu, which means you don’t even have to dirty a pan!
+You can even swap out the scrambled egg for scrambled tofu, so you don’t have to use a pan.

 7. Air fryer pancakes

-Pancakes are one of the most popular weekend breakfasts…and good news for pancake fans is that making them in the air fryer is incredibly easy.
-You don’t have to flip them, you don’t have to cook them one at a time, and you don’t have to worry about keeping them hot.
+Pancakes are one of the most popular weekend breakfasts, and the good news for pancake fans is that making them in the air fryer is incredibly easy.
+You don’t have to flip them, cook them one at a time, or worry about keeping them hot.
 This is batch cooking at its simplest!

-To make air fryer pancakes, just make your batter as normal, then pour a layer on top of a sheet of greaseproof paper at the bottom of the fryer.
+For air fryer pancakes, make your batter as normal, then pour a layer on top of a sheet of greaseproof paper at the bottom of the fryer.
 Add another layer, an extra sheet of greaseproof paper, and repeat.
 Cook for around five minutes, flipping halfway if you like, then add your favourite toppings and enjoy.

 To make air fryer pancakes, try this recipe from Good Homes Magazine.